Privacy statement for Alko customer register.

 6. Data retention

-After this, your data will either be deleted or made unidentifiable, by irreversibly converting it into a format in which individual persons can no longer be identified.
+After this, your data will either be erased or made unidentifiable by irreversibly converting it into a format from which individual persons can no longer be identified.

 Registered customers can edit their customer information by logging in to the Alko.fi online shop.
-You can also request corrections to your data by contacting email@example.com.
+Please regularly check that your data is correct.
+You can request us to correct your data by contacting us at email@example.com.

 A cookie is a tiny text file that your browser stores on your computer.
 Cookies contain a unique identifier, and we use them to identify and count visitors to our website.
 Cookies can be used for measurement and research purposes, for example, to develop websites or to determine how and how much a service is used.